quantcast/qfs/Administrator's-Guide.md

 --------------------------------------
 The directories that store metaserver checkpoints (*metaServer.cpDir*) and transaction logs (*metaServer.logDir*) are pruned periodically by the meta server; otherwise they will fill up and run out of space.
-Pruning parameters are described in meta server [annotated configuration file](conf/MetaServer.prp) section "Meta data (checkpoint and trasaction log) store."
+Pruning parameters are described in meta server [annotated configuration file](https://github.com/quantcast/qfs/blob/topic/multimaster/conf/MetaServer.prp) section "Meta data (checkpoint and trasaction log) store."

-To prune the checkpoints directory:

-`qfs_checkpoint_prune.py /path/to/metaServer.cpDir`

-and for the transaction logs do:

-`qfs_log_prune.py /path/to/metaServer.logDir`
+Checkpoint and log pruning scrips required by the prior versions are now obsolete have been removed.

 Creating Backups
 ----------------